sait-wbdv/winter-2022/content/cpnt-200/lessons/day-02.md

     - a nestable component
     - use these inside of content types

-### In Class Example:

-- A simple card content-type
-- nested bloks to use in the card

 ### Schema

 - A schema is how data is organized in storyblok.
 You'll find this term used in many other areas of development.
 For us, we are just thinking about it as the `json` structure of our data